FHaggs/blog/fhaggsblog/content/posts/free-as-in-freedom.md

 the grand scheme of things_, but the work isn’t finished.
 In this post, I’d like to delve into the my thoughts of free software

-I highly advice to read the [what is free software](https://www.fsf.org/about/what-is-free-software) if you are not familiar with the term.
+I highly advise reading the [what is free software](https://www.fsf.org/about/what-is-free-software)if you are not familiar with the term.
 I cant explain it better than the ones that coined the term.

 # Free Software Already Won